 Or, if you want to earn rewards everywhere you shop, you may want to consider a card that offers a flat cashback rate on every purchase, such as the Chase Freedom Unlimited®.

 The $0 annual fee card lets you earn Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
-Earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.
+And earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.

 0% Intro APR for 15 months on purchases